Shake Shack (SHAK)

 Same-Store Sales

-In the latest quarter, Shake Shack’s same-store sales rose 4.9% year on year.
-This growth was an acceleration from its historical levels, which is always an encouraging sign.
+In the latest quarter, Shake Shack’s same-store sales rose 2.1% year on year.
+This performance was more or less in line with its historical levels.

 7. Gross Margin & Pricing Power

-In Q3, Shake Shack produced a 40.5% gross profit margin, up 2.1 percentage points year on year.
-Shake Shack’s full-year margin has also been trending up over the past 12 months, increasing by 2.3 percentage points.
+Shake Shack produced a 40.6% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, Shake Shack’s full-year margin has been trending up over the past 12 months, increasing by 1.8 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold

 8. Operating Margin

-In Q3, Shake Shack generated an operating margin profit margin of 5%, up 10.7 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.
+This quarter, Shake Shack generated an operating margin profit margin of 4.7%, up 1.6 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.

 9. Earnings Per Share

-Shake Shack’s EPS grew at an unimpressive 8.9% compounded annual growth rate over the last six years, lower than its 15.9% annualized revenue growth.
-However, its operating margin didn’t change during this time, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.
+Shake Shack’s EPS grew at a decent 10.5% compounded annual growth rate over the last six years.
+Despite its operating margin improvement during that time, this performance was lower than its 16% annualized revenue growth, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.

-In Q3, Shake Shack reported adjusted EPS of $0.36, up from $0.25 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Shake Shack’s full-year EPS of $1.20 to grow 37.5%.
+In Q4, Shake Shack reported adjusted EPS of $0.37, up from $0.26 in the same quarter last year.
+This print beat analysts’ estimates by 6.1%.
+Over the next 12 months, Wall Street expects Shake Shack’s full-year EPS of $1.31 to grow 3%.

 10. Cash Is King